-CCO Holdings is a holding company with no operations.
-CCO Holdings Capital is a direct, wholly owned finance subsidiary of CCO Holdings that exists solely for the purpose of serving as co-obligor of the original notes and the new notes.
-Neither CCO Holdings nor CCO Holdings Capital has any employees.
+Charter Holdings, CIH and CCH I are holding companies with no operations.
+CIH and CCH I Capital are direct, wholly owned finance subsidiaries of CIH and CCH I that exist solely for the purpose of serving as co obligors of the new notes.
+Charter Holdings, CIH, CCH I, CIH Capital and CCH I Capital have no employees.
 We and our direct and indirect subsidiaries are managed by Charter.
 See "Certain Relationships and Related Transactions - Transactions Arising Out of Our Organizational Structure and Mr. Allen's Investment in Charter and Its Subsidiaries - Intercompany Management Arrangements."